Time to Look at The Numerati by Stephen Baker

 And if we have any sense of the future at all, we have to think to ourselves: what happens when I become Mom’s age?
 Will my bedroom and toileting habits potentially become a part of this huge bit/byte hamster wheel lab rat canary in a coal mine data stream?
 You betcha.

-It is often said that only people who have something to worry about in their private lives are the ones who are worried.
+So, it is often said that only people who have something to worry about in their private lives are the ones who are worried.
 Everyone else should be fine, blithely giving up their warts and preferences, their virtues and secrets, to all who ask.

 I say bull.
 I like my secrets.
 And I like my hidden life.
 And I’ll be damned if I give it up, even in the name of health, diet, voting, national security or even love.